 - Have concentrated domestic research and/or clinical health care experiences

-- Participate in an evidence-based research practicum in the junior sequence
+- Participate in an evidence-based research practicum in the junior year

-- Participate in a capstone transition role at the culmination of the senior year
+- Role transition preceptorship at the culmination of the senior year

 Nursing students can apply to be part of the Eclectic Scholars Honors Program.